Function and Responsibilities:

 2008 Ph.D. in Geology, Massachusetts Institute of Technology, USA

-- ICEHouse (Emmy Noether grant, since 2013): Impacts of Climate change on Erosion and Hillslope processes.
+- ICEHouse (Emmy Noether grant, 2013-2017): Impacts of Climate change on Erosion and Hillslope processes.
 Ph.D. candidate Stefanie Tofelde is working on using fluvial fill terraces and modern observations of detrital 10Be concentrations to reconstruct landscape response to climate forcing on millennial timescales.
 Post-doctoral researcher Jürgen Mey is working on developing a full energy-balance model for mountain glaciers and deriving paleoclimate conditions by coupling lake level and glacier modeling.
 Post-doctoral researcher Mitch D'Arcy (Alexander von Humboldt Fellow) is investigating how alluvial-fan sedimentology and architecture may reflect past climatic fluctuations, and what glacial moraine records may reveal about climatic teleconnections throughout South America.
 Former post-doctoral researcher Andrew Wickert (now an Assistant Professor at the University of Minnesota) is working on deriving models of alluvial-river profile evolution, with a focus on the controls of river aggradation and incision.

 - LandFlux project (Marie Curie Individual Fellowship, since 2018): Post-doctoral researcher Duna Roda-Boluda (Marie Curie fellow) is working on quantifying landslide activity and contribution to sediment fluxes with cosmogenic radionuclides and grain-size distributions.